amjjd/rustrast/rustrast-05/README.md

 Haykal](https://www.digipen.edu/sites/default/files/public/docs/theses/salem-haykal-digipen-master-of-science-in-computer-science-thesis-an-optimized-triangle-rasterizer.pdf)
 explores further.

-Just like earlier - over two years earlier, how time flies - I decided to start with a naive implementation and then reimplement using AVX2 intrinsics.
+Just like earlier - over two years earlier, how time flies - I decided to start with a naïve implementation and then reimplement using AVX2 intrinsics.
 After a quick update of Rust and Visual Studio Code, I got to it.

 Baby's first rasteriser